-After becoming a graduate transfer and heading to Baton Rouge, and Tracy gave LSU a last-second victory over Auburn, alumni and fans in Louisiana have made a ton of donations to Assumption.
-Even before the game, a few donations came trickling in.
-Now, it’s downright pandemonium in Worcester, Massachusetts.
+After Tracy became a graduate transfer and headed to Baton Rouge, LSU alumni and fans made thousands of dollars in donations to Assumption.
+The reason?
+Tracy beat the Auburn Tigers on a last-second field goal, and it became downright pandemonium in Worcester, Massachusetts.

-As of Tuesday evening, Assumption College has received 116 donations totaling more than $6,000, most of which are accompanied by the phrase:
+After only three days, Assumption College had received 116 donations totaling more than $6,000, most of which were accompanied by the phrase:

 “Thank you for sending us Cole Tracy.”

 Assumption College competes in the Northeast-10 Conference under the NCAA’s Division II level.
-The Greyhounds’ football program has won the division twice in the last three seasons, and they’ve made the Division II playoffs in three straight years.
+The Greyhounds’ football program had won the division twice in the previous three seasons, and they’d made the Division II playoffs in three-straight years.

-The school’s most prized alum, though, is undoubtedly LSU’s new star kicker.
+The school’s most prized alum is undoubtedly LSU’s star kicker.